al-martyn1/qwt_windows_build_scripts/README.md

 ## Deploying the QWT library binaries with your application

-If the 'qwt_windeploy.bat' batch file is placed in path listed in your PATH environment variable you can call it from your deploy script as is:
+If the `qwt_windeploy.bat` batch file is placed in path listed in your PATH environment variable you can call it from your deploy script as is:

     call qwt_windeploy.bat Toolset Platform Configuration DeployDestinationPath

-where param can be:
+where `Toolset Platform Configuration DeployDestinationPath` params can be:

     Toolset                 - mingw73, mingw81, msvc2017 or msvc2019
     Platform                - x86 or x64